Charlie Wilson (Texas politician): Death

-Wilson died at the age of 76 on February 10, 2010, at Memorial Health System of East Texas at Lufkin (now the CHI St. Luke's Health Memorial Lufkin) in Lufkin, Texas, after collapsing earlier in the day.
+On February 10, 2010, Wilson died at age 76 at Memorial Health System of East Texas at Lufkin, now CHI St. Luke's Health Memorial Lufkin, in Lufkin, Texas, after collapsing earlier in the day.
 He suffered from cardiopulmonary arrest.
-"America has lost an extraordinary patriot whose life showed that one brave and determined person can alter the course of history," said Robert Gates, then United States Secretary of Defense.
+"America has lost an extraordinary patriot whose life showed that one brave and determined person can alter the course of history," Robert Gates, then U.S. Secretary of Defense said following Wilson's death.

-At his funeral, a six-piece jazz band punctuated each eulogy with Charlie's favorites "As Time Goes By", "My Way", and in honor of his years as a naval intelligence officer "Anchors Aweigh", and "Navy Hymn".
+At his funeral, a six-piece jazz band punctuated each eulogy with Charlie's favorites "As Time Goes By", "My Way", and (in honor of his years as a naval intelligence officer) "Anchors Aweigh" and "Navy Hymn".

-"He will be missed from the Golan Heights to the Khyber Pass, from the Caspian to the Suez and the halls in Congress, for his civility, and willingness to listen and help and not posture," said John Wing, who worked closely with Wilson on global issues, the two forming a dynamic force in Afghanistan, as well as other regions.
+"He will be missed from the Golan Heights to the Khyber Pass, from the Caspian to the Suez and the halls in Congress, for his civility, and willingness to listen and help and not posture," said John Wing, who worked closely with Wilson on global issues, the two forming a dynamic force in Afghanistan and other regions.

-The front rows of the Temple Theater at Angelina College in Lufkin were packed with people such as Republican Senator Kay Bailey Hutchison, former U.S. Representative Martin Frost, former Lieutenant Governor Ben Barnes and Houston gas titan Oscar Wyatt and his wife Lynn.
+The front rows of the Temple Theater at Angelina College in Lufkin were packed with people, including then Republican U.S. Senator Kay Bailey Hutchison, former U.S. Representative Martin Frost, former Lieutenant Governor Ben Barnes and Houston-based gas titan Oscar Wyatt and his wife Lynn.

 After Sunday's service, his widow Barbara welcomed a small group of her late husband's intimates to their home on the golf course in Lufkin.
 Next to an American eagle sculpture in the living room, the words of Abdur Rahman Khan, emir of Afghanistan from 1880 to 1901, are emblazoned on a brass plaque: "My spirit will remain in Afghanistan even though my soul will go to God.
 My last words to you my son and successor are: Never Trust the Russians."

-Wilson received a graveside service with full military honors at Arlington National Cemetery on February 23, 2010.
+On February 23, 2010, Wilson was interred with full military honors at Arlington National Cemetery.